 When MomDot Media asked for applications on the Trust for Public Land #OurLand campaign, I jumped at the chance.
 I spent most of my childhood exploring the mountains and playing in the fields of southeastern Kentucky.
 When we traveled to a park it was to see a landmark or while we were on vacation; I loved seeing the majestic Smoky Mountains or imagining the trails my ancestors followed getting through what is now the Cumberland Gap National Historical Park.
+I often wonder how good it would be to look for different places to stay at the Smoky Mountains as all of the cabins they have there are simply beautiful and really make the vacation more exciting.
+Trips like this really made my childhood one to remember.
 It wasn’t until I moved into the city as an adult that I realized the true value of public parks.
 Where do children run and play when they live with little to no available outdoor space?
 Who advocates to ensure individuals have access to public land?
 The Trust for Public Land is a nonprofit organization that works to protect public land including parks, gardens, and natural areas.
 They created the #OurLand campaign to showcase parks and outdoors spaces, and to find out why nature matters to you.

 My favorite hobby is photography; parks can be one of the best places to photograph friends and family.
 Recently I photographed a gorgeous wedding at a public park, but I am equally happy to photograph my son on the playground.
 Nature provides us the most beautiful backdrop, and it is important that we ensure that landscapes are saved for future generations.
 I want to share a few of the images that I captured during our brief afternoon play date.

 Gabe loves to play outdoors; he likes to collect sticks, leaves, flowers, and rocks.
 He gets exercise, but I also have the opportunity to educate him about nature.
 I want him to understand the importance of preserving parks and land.